a234asthana/forem-docs/docs/FAQ/faqs.md

 ## How do I make someone follow me on my local environment?

-In certain cases, for example when testing various functionalities, you may need to be able to make some user follow you.
+In certain cases, for example, when testing various functionalities, you may need to be able to make some users follow you.
 Here's how:

 1. Open the rails console by running `rails c` in your terminal.
-2. Get any user you want to follow you, for example `user = User.first`.
+2. Get any user you want to follow you, for example, `user = User.first`.
 3. Then make this user follow you: `user.follow(your_username)`.

 Boom, you have a new follower!

-## How do I remove / leave organization I created?
+## How do I remove/leave the organization I created?

 1. Open the rails console by running `rails c` in your terminal.
 2. Enter the following commands: